FiveEightyEight/gippity-serv/README.md

 ## Run Dev Server
-I recommend using the [Air](https://github.com/air-verse/air) module for hot reloading the Go server.
+I recommend using the [Air](https://github.com/air-verse/air) lib for hot reloading the Go server.
 If not you could run the server via
 ```shell
 go run -v cmd/main.go
 ```